Construction on Philadelphia Campus

 - Osler Plaza: A portion of Osler Plaza will be closed, and the Osler Drive configuration (removal of concrete/landscaped center island) will be modified as noted on the step 1 logistics plan.
 Roadway fencing will be erected on 6/15 to support the roadway modifications for roughly two weeks.
 Upon completion of the center island removal, Osler Drive will be re-opened to traffic while a portion of Osler Plaza will remain closed, as noted on the step 2 logistics plan.

 - Wood Garage: Access into and out of the Wood Garage will remain as it exists today.
 While other portions of the Wood Garage will be closed and drive lanes will be modified, the partial closure will not impact staff who currently park in Wood.
 Some patient groups will be rerouted to Main Garage, and coordination has begun with the various departments impacted.
+The Wood Garage is tentatively scheduled for full permanent closure starting in early 2022.

 - Signage: Wayfinding signage will be deployed throughout campus to ensure patients, families and staff can navigate to their destination regardless of parking location.